Charlotte Charke: Early acting career

-She took the significant step of joining Henry Fielding in the Haymarket in 1736.
-For him, she appeared as Lord Place, a parody of her father, Colley Cibber, in Fielding's Pasquin of 1736.
+In 1736, she joined Henry Fielding's company at the Haymarket Theatre.
+There, she appeared as Lord Place, a parody of her father, in Fielding's Pasquin.
 The play was a powerful attack on Robert Walpole and his government.
-Colley Cibber was satirized for his attachment to Walpole and his undeserving occupation of the place of poet laureate.
-Walpole led Parliament into passing the Licensing Act of 1737, which closed all non-patent theatres and forbade the acting of any play that had not passed official censors.
-Charlotte Charke's famously antagonistic relationship with both of London's government-recognized patent theatres meant that she would have great difficulty finding legitimate employment as an actress.
-For his part, her husband Richard, who had remained at Drury Lane, had already become estranged from Charlotte through his constant and costly affairs.
-He fled his heavy-gambling debts by moving to Jamaica, where he soon died.
-Charlotte suddenly found herself with neither occupation nor husband, alienated from her powerful father, and herself a single mother, at the age of twenty-four.
-By this point, Charlotte Charke wore male clothes frequently, even off-stage.
+Colley Cibber was satirized for his attachment to Walpole and his undeserving status as poet laureate.
+In response to the play, Walpole led Parliament into passing the Licensing Act 1737, which closed all non-patent theatres and forbade the acting of any play that had not passed official censors.
+Charke's antagonistic relationship with both of London's government-recognized patent theatres meant that she would have great difficulty finding legitimate employment as an actress.

+Charke had become estranged from her husband Richard, who had remained with the acting company at Drury Lane, upset by his costly gambling habits and frequent affairs.
+In 1737, he fled to Jamaica to escape his debts, and died shortly afterward, leaving Charke a single mother, with no income and a strained relationship with her powerful father.
+By this point, Charke frequently wore male clothes, even off-stage.